12 October-22 November 2016 (E13616) | Register for this course (page opens in new window)

 About the instructor: Felisa Tibbitts

 Dr. Felisa Tibbitts is Founder and Senior Advisor of Human Rights Education Associates (HREA), which provides education and training to adult learners in a range of human rights practices.
 She has carried out teacher trainings in over 20 countries, serves on numerous advisory committees and has published articles, book chapters, and manuals addressing such topics as HRE in schools and the empowerment model of HRE.
 Dr. Tibbitts is one of the co-authors of the handbook.

 This course will be of interest to educators in higher education and the schooling sector as well as trainers working at memorial sites, museums and in the non-formal education sector.
 Previous experience in the areas of human rights education, history education and/or citizenship education is helpful but not required.
 A motivation to understand and apply a blended approach to history education and human rights education is foremost.
 Participants should have a good written command of English and have high competence and comfort with computer and Internet use.
 HREA aims to ensure equal gender and geographical distribution across the selected participants.

-Tuition fee for participants: US$ 315 (after 1 July 2016: US$ 365); tuition for auditors: US$ 125 (US$ 145 after 1 July 2016).
-There are no scholarships or discounted tuition rates available for this course.
+Tuition fee for participants: US$ 315; tuition for auditors: US$ 125.
+There a limited number of full scholarships available for this course based on financial need.
 Payments can be made online by major credit cards (Discover, MasterCard, Visa), PayPal and bank transfer.
 Bulk rates are available.